viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial-fragments.md

 {{<imgproc src="get-started/try-viam/rover-resources/fragments/fragment_configuration.png" resize="1200x" alt="Fragment configuration">}}

-The fragment adds the following components to your robot's JSON configuration:
+The fragment adds the following components to your machine's JSON configuration:

 - A [board component](/components/board/pi/) named `local` representing the Raspberry Pi
   - An I<sup>2</sup>C bus for connection to the accelerometer.